Focus and Goals

 Use smart, straightforward thinking.
 Make choices that are easy to remember and write them down so that you can keep coming back to them.

-Again, if you have been going-it-alone, it may be worth speaking to your doctor and asking for a referral to a therapist or counsellor.
+Again, if you have been going-it-alone and don’t have expert support, it may be worth speaking to your doctor and asking for a referral to a therapist or counsellor.
 Make sure this person is experienced in working with people who are living with the outcomes of brain injury.
 They will understand your symptoms and will be able to help you make any necessary adjustments you need to work in conjunction with any coping strategies that you use.

 It can take time to resolve emotional upsets, and we all have our ways of working through things.
 These difficulties are intensified following a brain injury because we don’t have the same cognitive tools to tackle inner conflicts that we did before.
 It may be necessary to try and work on improving skills while giving yourself time to work emotional problems out.